 The Carbon Intensity Indicator (CII) is a rating system for ships that the International Maritime Organization (IMO) developed.
-This will be a mandatory measure under MARPOL Annex VI, which came into force on the 1st January 2023.
+This is a mandatory measure under MARPOL Annex VI, which came into force on the 1st January 2023.

-The measure will impact all cargo, RoPax and cruise vessels above 5,000 gross tonnage (GT) and trading internationally.
+The measure impacts all cargo, RoPax and cruise vessels above 5,000 gross tonnage (GT) and trading internationally.

 The CII determines the annual reduction factor needed to continuously improve the ship's operational carbon intensity within a specific rating level.
 The actual annual operational CII achieved will need to be documented and verified against the required annual operational CII.